Ghofran-nasr/Diamond-Price-Regression/README.md

 1- recovering the data by using python libraries (Numpy, Pandas, Seaborn, Matplotlib)

-    --  There is no null value
+    --  There is no null values

-    --  There are zeros value in 'x', 'y', 'z' feature
+    --  There are zero values in 'x', 'y', 'z' features

-2- we replace all zeros values with a median value
+2- we replace all zero values with a median value

     --  There are a lot of outliers